alexliuc/EZDown/README.md

 # EZDown
-This is a modified version of Fido running on Winpe system.
+This is a modified version of Fd running on Winpe system.